-The OEB Filing Requirements For Electricity Distribution Rate Applications provides for electricity distribution rate adjustments to permit recoveries relating to PILs payments.
-These recoveries are recalculated and submitted for recovery by LDC in each Cost of Service or rebasing distribution rate application.
+The OEB's Filing Requirements for Electricity Distribution Rate Applications provides for electricity distribution rate adjustments to permit recoveries relating to PILs payments.
+These recoveries are recalculated and submitted for recovery by LDC in each cost of service or rebasing distribution rate application.
 LDC is also generally at risk for variances between forecasted and actual PILs paid, excluding variances arising from changes in tax rates not assumed in the setting of rates for the period in question, which variances are disposed of through deferral accounts under both a Cost of Service or IRM.
-See notes 9(g), 9(h) and 22(b) to the Consolidated Financial Statements.
+See notes 9(f) and 9(g) to the Consolidated Financial Statements.